Statutes

 II.
 Application procedure

-Any organisation wishing to join must apply in writing to the Executive Committee The application will be dealt with at the next following board meeting.
-The Board decision of approval means that the organisation has been accepted as a provisional member.
-Such a decision requires a two-thirds majority.
-A final decision on membership shall be made at the next following Board meeting; such a decision requires a two-thirds majority.
+Any organisation or institution wishing to join must apply in writing.
+The application will be dealt with at the next following Executive Committee meeting.
+The Executive Committee decision of approval means that the organisation or institution has been accepted as a provisional member or associated partner.
+Such a decision requires a two-third majority.
+A final decision on membership shall be made at the next following Board meeting; such a decision requires a two-third majority (abstentions

 1. All types of membership may be suspended by a two-thirds majority decision of the Board if the organisation in question has acted contrary to the principles of the Statutes.
 The Board shall consider cases of “enforceable events”.
 A proposal to such an effect may be announced by the Executive Committee in such a time, that the member may lodge an appeal against such a decision by submitting a written statement to the Executive Committee within two months from the date when the member received the proposal from the Executive Committee.